Home Invasion and Active Killer training

 Everybody says “Run Hide Fight,” but most won’t teach you which movement techniques make you least likely to get shot.
 Fewer still let you practice HOW to fight a rampage killer if you have to.

 Heloderm’s Violence Avoidance and Survival classes are hands-on.
-We use a variety of safe simulators, allowing you to experience the sights, sounds, and smells of incoming gunfire in your environment, so you can process through your OODA cycle faster when it happens to you in real life.
+We use a variety of safe simulators, allowing you to experience the sights, sounds, and smells of violence, so you can process through your OODA cycle faster when it happens to you in real life.
 We teach you how to off-line an active shooter’s weapon(s) and disarm him.
-We teach you simple, effective methods of controlling the assailant(s) till the people with handcuffs arrive.
+We show you simple, effective methods of controlling the assailant(s) till the people with handcuffs arrive.

 We also teach you how to be “left of bang,” to recognize and respond to potential threats before they devolve into bloodshed.